ave-audio/ave-mixer-user-control/README.md

 ### Steps

+1. **Before installing, uninstall any previous versions of the AVE Mixer User Control using the Windows uninstallation process.**
-1. Download the AVE Mixer User Control zip file from the repository.
+2. Download the AVE Mixer User Control zip file from the repository.
-2. Unzip the zip file inside a temporary folder on your Windows PC.
+3. Unzip the zip file inside a temporary folder on your Windows PC.
-3. Run the `setup.exe` file to start the AVE Mixer User Control software installation.
+4. Run the `setup.exe` file to start the AVE Mixer User Control software installation.
-4. Check your email for the serial key sent to you.
+5. Check your email for the serial key sent to you.
-5. When requested, type the given serial key.
+6. When requested, type the given serial key.
-6. If you're prompted for an administrator confirmation by Windows during installation, please provide confirmation.
+7. If you're prompted for an administrator confirmation by Windows during installation, please provide confirmation.
-7. Wait for the installation to complete.
+8. Wait for the installation to complete.

 ## Usage